Accredited HVAC Schools in Colorado

 - Location: Colorado Springs, CO

-- Accreditation: Higher Learning Commission (HLC) and HVAC Excellence
+- Accreditation: Higher Learning Commission (HLC); HVAC Excellence

-- Program length: Industry upgrade certificate (two semesters); direct digital controls and residential HVAC certificates (three semesters); AAS (four semesters)
+- Expected Time to Completion: Industry upgrade certificate (two semesters); direct digital controls and residential HVAC certificates (three semesters); AAS (five semesters)

-IntelliTec Colleges has a campus in Colorado Springs that prepares students for entry-level employment as an HVAC technician.
-With a strong focus on refrigeration, students in the program have the opportunity to complete an 18-month associate of occupational studies (AOS) degree with advanced training to pass professional certification exams including the EPA Section 608.
+IntelliTec Colleges has a campus in Colorado Springs that prepares students for entry-level employment as HVAC technicians.
+With a strong focus on refrigeration, students in the program have the opportunity to complete a 19.5-month associate of occupational studies (AOS) degree with advanced training to pass professional certification exams including the EPA Section 608.

 Preparing students for entry-level employment in the HVAC industry, the program provides students with the confidence and know-how to succeed in a new career.
 They learn all about installing, maintaining, and repairing HVAC/R systems.